ZitongLan/ZitongLan.github.io/_pages/about.md

 </div>
 <br>

+<span style="color:red;"> I am actively looking for a summer internship for 2025.
+Please drop me a email if there is a good fit!</span>

 News
 =====
 * (09/2024) Our work on using Acoustic Volume Rendering(AVR) for neural impulse response field is accepted to ***NeurIPS'24*** with ***Spotlight***!